cansyl/DEEPScreen/README.md

 ## How to re-produce the results for DEEPScreen vs DL-based DTI predictors performance comparison

-The name of the targets and hyper-parameter values are available inside the following files:
+The name of the targets and the selected hyper-parameter values are available in the following files:

 * **dude_models_hyperparameters_performance_results.tsv**,
 * **lenselinks_models_hyperparameters_performance_results.tsv**,
 * **muv_models_hyperparameters_performance_results.tsv**

 which are located under the **resultsFiles** folder.

+Please first follow the step-by-step operation under the section 'How to train a target-based DEEPScreen model'.

 * To train DEEPScreen on the MUV dataset: